 Fortunately, the CISA advisory does more than just alert the business sector to the potential dangers of vishing.
 It also outlines the following steps for companies to take for greater protection against these sophisticated attacks.

 In addition, employers might consider using a formalized authentication process for employee-to-employee communications made over the public telephone network where a second factor is used to authenticate the phone call before sensitive information can be discussed.

 At many workplaces, remote working arrangements are expected to outlast the COVID-19 crisis — and cybercriminals will continue to find ways to exploit home-based networks.
 Employees are your company’s first line of defense against cyberattacks.
 Cybersecurity training can help update employees on proper network use, security issues and when to call a secure IT number.
 Remind employees to be suspicious of any request for their logins and credentials or other personal information.
 Provide detailed instructions for contacting the appropriate personnel if they have any security concerns.

 Your company’s professional advisors can also be valuable assets as your company adjusts to work-from-home arrangements.
-Our IT Security & Compliance Team is available to discuss your concerns and help fortify your company’s cybersecurity measures.
+Our IT security services specializes in providing customized risk management and regulatory compliance solutions that are specifically designed to meet the needs of your company, your customers, and your regulators.
+The IT Security & Compliance team is available to discuss your concerns and help fortify all of your company’s cybersecurity measures.